 Legal Sports Sim Betting

-Now more than ever, there is huge interest in sports wagering simulations.
-While eSports – and eSports betting – are their own distinct market, video game sims fall more in line with traditional casino games like video poker or established lottery-style markets like historical horse racing.
+Now more than ever, there is huge interest in sports simulation video games.
+While eSports – and eSports betting – are their own distinct market, sports sims have emerged as a powerful presence that compliments the eSports as well as carving out its own platform.

 While these are computer simulation games, they are governed by the real statistical data of the sports, players, and teams they represent, allowing bettors to make informed decisions when placing their wagers.
 As such, these aren’t just random lotto experiences – you can research the games just as you would real contests, find an edge, and exploit it build your bankroll.

-To learn how and where to legally wager on video game sims, our short guide gives you all the details.
-Virtual sports betting is a very real way to win big at legal online betting sites.
+To learn how and where to legally bet on video game sports sims, our guide gives you all the details.

 Is Sports Sim Betting Legal?

 Video game sims – in this case, sports sims – are legal to wager on in nearly every state.
 Only Washington and Connecticut have laws against online gambling, and these don’t seem to be enforced.
 We’ve never heard of any player from WA or CT getting fined or arrested for online betting, and all the top sportsbooks accept members from both states.
 That said, please abide by all local laws.

-For the rest of the US, video game simulation betting has no barriers to entry as long as you use the offshore sites we recommend.
+For the rest of the US, video game simulation betting has no barriers to entry as long as you use legitimate online sportsbooks, such as the ones we recommend.
 Federal laws like the Wire Act (1961) and the UIGEA (2006) don’t apply to individual bettors, which means you’re free to gamble on sports sims and other video game action online.
 You can learn more about current gambling laws in our legal section found in the top menu.